TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/aws/ecs/changelog/index.md

 ### ECS templates

 - Support for TLS mutual authentication terminated by The Things Stack has been removed.
 TLS authentication is now only terminated by the Network Load Balancer or Envoy Proxy.
-- Support for LoRaWAN Backend Interfaces interoperability with the Join Server has been removed.
+- Support for LoRaWAN® Backend Interfaces interoperability with the Join Server has been removed.
 - Crypto Server deployment has been removed.

 ### Upgrade procedure